daNutzzzzz/discord_qbittorrent/README.md

 ## Usage
 1. Create a Discord webhook URL - [instructions](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
-2. Download the bash script and make it available to qBittorrent: ```wget -qO- https://raw.githubusercontent.com/daNutzzzzz/discord_qbittorrent/main/discord_qbit_notification.sh -O /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification.sh```
+2. Download the bash script and make it available to qBittorrent: `wget -qO- https://raw.githubusercontent.com/daNutzzzzz/discord_qbittorrent/main/discord_qbit_notification.sh -O /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_grab.sh && wget -qO- https://raw.githubusercontent.com/daNutzzzzz/discord_qbittorrent/main/discord_qbit_notification.sh -O /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_complete.sh`
 3. For docker instances, ensure it is placed in a mounted folder.
-Make it executable with `chmod +X /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification.sh`.
+Make it executable with `chmod +X /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_grab.sh && chmod +X /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_complete.sh`.
 4. Input your Discord webhook URL at the top of the script.
 5. Adapt the categories to align with your qBittorrent instance.
 For example, besides the usual sonarr, radarr categories, I have watch folders for manually adding torrents which I like to use for notifications.
 6. You can test the script by running it in your terminal with some test parameters.
 For example: <code>bash /path/to/script/discord_qbit_notification.sh TestName 9999922 12 tracker.com radarr savepath</code>.
 If successful you should see confirmation in the terminal along with a discord notification.